The V6 and V10 represent two important stages in Dyson’s cordless vacuum development.

 I’ll share with you some videos with some commentary later on.
 If you know me, I’m a fan of big mess tests.
 These tests push vacuums to their breaking point and test how well it holds up.

-The first video is the Dyson V6 attempting to clean this pile of pet hair on the carpet.
+The first clip is the Dyson V6 attempting to clean this pile of pet hair on the carpet.

-The second video shows you how the V6 performs on the hardwood this time with the fluffy attachment.
+The second clip shows you how the V6 performs on the hardwood this time with the fluffy attachment.

 Even at normal power, the V6 has enough power to pick up even dust and rice that fell on the cracks.
 This shows you how effective the fluffy tool is on bare floor whether cleaning dust, rice or pet hair.